HackTuah/doj-epstein-files/README.md

 - Age verification redirects
 - HTML "Page Not Found" templates
-- Bot-detection responses
+- Bot-detection pages

-As a result, simple extension checks are insufficient.
+Therefore, naive extension checks are insufficient.
-This resolver relies on byte-level validation to confirm actual file types.
+Byte-level inspection is required to determine actual file type.

 ---

-## Operational Constraints
+## Limitations

-- The DOJ site enforces aggressive rate limiting.
+- The DOJ site enforces rate limiting.
 - Session cookies are IP-bound.
-- VPN or IP changes invalidate stored session state.
+- VPN/IP changes invalidate session state.
-- Headless vs non-headless browser modes may affect fingerprinting behavior.
+- Headless browser fingerprinting may affect stability.
+- Some entries may only exist as placeholder documents.

 Resolution runs are staged to avoid triggering perimeter controls.